100% tuition funding available for graduate accounting programs

 This scholarship program can help students meet the 150-credit hour requirement to be eligible to sit for the CPA exam.

-- Pursuing an undergraduate baccalaureate degree in accounting from an accredited program (Note: Undergraduate finance or other majors would also be eligible if they can complete the master's of accounting program by August 2026).
+• Pursuing an undergraduate baccalaureate degree in accounting from an accredited program (Note: Undergraduate finance or other majors would also be eligible if the student is able to complete the master's of accounting program by August 2027).

-- Must meet the standards for admission into a Deloitte Foundation selected accredited college/university master's program in accounting, master's of tax program or master's of accounting program with a concentration in audit, advisory or tax.
+• Must meet the standards for admission into a Deloitte Foundation selected accredited college/university master's program in accounting, master's of tax program or master's of accounting program with concentration in audit, advisory or tax.

-- In evaluating each student's application, the University shall consider a student's personal statement, academic work, campus activities, and community service relevant to the field of public accountancy.
-The University shall consider all qualified applicants without regard to race, ethnicity, religion, color, national origin, age, sex, sexual orientation, disability status, gender, or any other status prohibited or disfavored by law.
+• The University will consider all qualified applicants without regard to race, ethnicity, religion, color, national origin, age, sex, sexual orientation, disability status, gender, or any other status prohibited or disfavored by applicable law.

-Must remain in good academic standing and be on track to achieve a GPA of 3.0 or higher (on a 4.0 scale) upon graduation.
+• Must maintain a GPA of 3.0 or higher (on a 4.0 scale) for all semesters and upon graduation.

-Interested candidates can apply directly to the Summer 2025 MS in Accounting or MS in Accounting/MBA program.
+Interested candidates can apply directly to the Summer 2026 MS in Accounting or MS in Accounting/MBA program and submit the supplemental materials (essay and financial documentation) requested for the Deloitte Foundation Accounting Scholars Program.
 The D'Amore-McKim Admissions Committee will evaluate applicants for this scholarship.

 A limited number of fellowships will be awarded to top applicants.